 From the very beginning this film is highly unsettling.
 The opening film logos and credits are accompanied by an eerie song that sounds like its straight out of the Victorian era, birds can be heard chirping, we also hear the whimpers of a woman.
 We then see Miss Giddens, her hands clasped together in prayer, we see she is deeply distressed but we have no idea what is going on.
 It is a good way to open the film as it creates atmosphere and makes you wonder about what you are seeing.

 The young and much repressed Miss Giddens (Deborah Kerr)becomes the new governess to adorable siblings Flora and Miles (Pamela Franklin and Martin Stephens).
 As time goes on, she begins to suspect that they are possessed by the souls of two dead former servants Quint and Miss Jessel(Peter Wyngarde and Clytie Jessop.)

-Miles acts like an adult, there is something not right about him at all; for one so young Stephens very adeptly conveys a wisdom and worldliness way beyond his years, and does so in a very unsettling way indeed.
+Miles acts like an adult, and there is just something not right about him at all; for one so young Martin Stephens very adeptly conveys a wisdom and worldliness way beyond his years, and he does so in a very unsettling way indeed.
 Miles and Flora seem almost telepathically linked, which adds even more creepiness to the proceedings.
-Miss Giddens begins to see ghosts, or does she?
+Miss Giddens begins to see ghosts around the house too, or does she?

-Miss Giddens hears about the servants and begins to fear them and see them, I think she really does see them, but whether they are actually real ghosts or just her fears manifesting I wouldn’t like to say, to her they are real apparitions.
+Miss Giddens hears about the servants and begins to fear them and see them.
+I think she really does see these horrors, but whether they are actually real ghosts or just her fears manifesting I wouldn’t like to say, to her though they are real apparitions.

-Beautiful costumes, a stunning garden location (Sheffield Park Gardens)and a gothic atmosphere all combine to make The Innocents a must see.
-Perfect viewing for a rainy day, or dark night.
+Beautiful costumes, a stunning garden location (Sheffield Park Gardens)and a gothic atmosphere all combine to make The Innocents a must see horror film.